ericx1907/til/bash/copy_to_clipboard.md

 ## Install a version of vim that has clipboard support:
 Use `vim --version | grep clipboard` to check if vim has clipboard.
 If it returns `-clipboard` that means it doe not have that.
 Either recompile vim or install a vim package that has clipboard support.
 On Debin/Ubuntu: `sudo apt install vim-gtk3`.

-Vim with clipboard support will have a special register named `+` corresponding to the system clipboard.In visual mode use`"*y` then the content can be pasted into any other program.
+Vim with clipboard support will have a special register named `+` corresponding to the system clipboard.
+In visual mode use`"*y` then the content can be pasted into any other program.

 ## Use custom key map: